iluwatar/java-design-patterns/guarded-suspension/README.md

 ## Intent of Guarded Suspension Design Pattern

-The Guarded Suspension pattern manages operations that require both a lock and a condition to proceed, allowing a thread to wait for an appropriate condition while being efficient with resource use.
+The Guarded Suspension pattern is crucial in Java design patterns for managing operations that require both a lock and a condition to proceed.
+It optimizes concurrency control by allowing a thread to wait for the right condition efficiently.

 ## Detailed Explanation of Guarded Suspension Pattern with Real-World Examples

 Real-world example

-> A real-world example of the Guarded Suspension pattern is a ride-sharing service where passengers wait for a car to be available.
+> A practical example of the Guarded Suspension pattern can be seen in a ride-sharing service.
+In this system, passengers wait for a car to become available, ensuring efficient resource use without continuous checking.
 When a passenger requests a ride, the request is suspended until a driver becomes available.
 The system monitors the availability of drivers, and once a driver is ready to take a new passenger, the system notifies the waiting passenger and resumes the ride request process.
 This ensures that passengers are not continuously checking for available drivers and that drivers are efficiently matched with passengers based on their availability.

 In plain words